Pitch, a platform for making and sharing presentations, raises $85M on a $600M valuation – TechCrunch

 If this all sounds a little WordPress-like, that’s not a coincidence.
 Reber noted that website building is something else that Pitch wants to bring into the platform.
 “We are experimenting with that,” he said.
 “In my opinion, presentations are collections of information and we want to publish them in various ways.
 Slides just happens to be one format.
 But if it’s all already written in HTML, why not build it also into a site?
 That will be another feature coming, and something that we will be also using the funding for.”

-Indeed that may not work for deeper content efforts (such as publications like the one you are reading right now) but would be perfectly adequate for, say, basic sites along the kind that are built on sites like Squarespace to lay out some online real estate for a small business.
+Indeed, that may not work for deeper content efforts (such as publications like the one you are reading right now), but would be perfectly adequate for, say, basic sites along the kind that are built on sites like Squarespace to lay out some online real estate for a small business.
 The scope of what you can already do, and what Pitch wants you to do, is precisely what makes this all so interesting to investors, they say.

 “The exciting vision that Christian and the team at Pitch have is beyond just being a superior alternative to legacy presentation software,” said Stephen Nundy, partner at Lakestar, in a statement.
 “A reimagining of the entire workflow surrounding presentations is very much overdue, and when coupled with the ability to harness new data and media integrations, Pitch will lead the way in changing how stories are told.
 I’m very proud to be joining the board of a European company with its sights set on a truly global opportunity.”